FarronF/limerick-council-meetings/meetings/2022/07/14-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 16th June 2022.md

 Members were advised that this was an item for discussion on the agenda and it was agreed

-to continue the discussion when the item arose.---
+to continue the discussion when the item arose.
+---
 3. Disposal of Property

 The following disposal of properties were outlined: